cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 The state machine will continue to query state through it's own dedicated `KVStore` using the relevant `KVStoreKey`.
-However, the query will be invoked against the SC layer as it is today.
+However, the query will be invoked against the SS layer.
 Client queries, on the other hand, will be routed through the `MultiStore` set in `BaseApp` via a `abci.RequestQuery`.
 This in effect will route the query to the RMS and the RMS will use the SS layer to perform a direct key lookup.
 If a version is specified the `abci.RequestQuery` object, the SS `KVStore`